probonopd/WirelessPrinting/README.md

 ## Wireless printing with Cura

 Cura 2.6 and later come with a bundled plugin which discovers OctoPrint instances using Zeroconf and enables printing directly to them.
-No further software needs to be installed.
+In newer versions of Cura, you need to install the [Cura OctoPrint Plugin](https://github.com/fieldOfView/Cura-OctoPrintPlugin) from the "Toolbox" menu.
 To use it,
 - In Cura, add a Printer matching the 3D printer you have connected to WirelessPrint
 - Select "Connect to OctoPrint" on the Manage Printers page
 - Select your OctoPrint instance from the list